ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 You have two different headers. headerLogin.jsp opens many div tags which you try to close in register.jsp in lines 54 to 56 (without indentation nor comments) and then again in lines 123 to 125.

 You have an empty footer which closes certain tags and does nothing else.
-On some pages (register.jsp, index.jsp ... ) you specify a footer with the class name mastfoot additionally, on most pages you don't. (why not separate mastfoot to mast-foot like all other classes within html?).
+On some pages (register.jsp, index.jsp, etc.) you specify a footer with the class name mastfoot additionally, on most pages you don't.
+(Why not separate mastfoot to mast-foot like all other classes within html?)

 ### Exception, testing null values

 You are testing for null values in your service classes like in return statements (UserServiceImpl.java) which is perfect.
 Although you do catch Exception in ProfileServiceImpl.java which is never a good idea, since catching an Exception means catching every possible exception.

 You have defined your own three exceptions to make debugging more easy and to further specify what can go wrong and where it goes wrong.
 That is great.
 Especially in NewAccountServiceImpl.java you have different messages passing to InvalidUserException.java giving just the right feedback!
-I am just not that sure if this kind of feedback should be handled as an exception or rather as input validation with javascript or something similar.
+However, it would be even more elegant to handle this kind of feedback as input validation with javascript or something similar rather than as an Exception.

 ### Encapsulation

 The encapsulation seems to be good.
 All model classes have fields with their respective setters and getters according to JavaBean Definition.
 Setters and getters can be therefore used by Spring.

-What I don't really understand is the "default" constructor in User.java where you set the Owner to itself basically.
+What is really unclear is the "default" constructor in User.java where you set the Owner to itself basically.
 Why is an owner even necessary?
 Would it not be easier to group these two classes into one?
-I see that you want to have a User and then link it to a Profile which is nice, but at the moment I don't see any direct benefit from it.
+I see that you want to have a User and then link it to a Profile which is nice, but it is not clear how the software profits from it.

-In the User.java class you have two methods a public getAuthorities() and it's private translateRole().
-You are accesing getAuthorities() from outside it's own model and I think that should be avoided.
+In the User.java class you have two methods - a public getAuthorities() and its private translateRole().
+You are accesing getAuthorities() from outside its own model; that should be avoided.
 In the model there should only be setters and getters for the model and if needed private helper methods only (that's for the business logic/class logic of the class only).
 Further you have four methods at the end which return TRUE only.
 They are without a field.
 I guess the code within the body will follow in the next step?

 ### Assertion, contracts, invariant checks